ingo/ingo.github.io/_recipes/pollo_arrosto.md

 ---
-title: Pollo Arrosto
 category: Entrees
 description: A wonderful stuffed chicken.
 The chicken roasted for a Pugliese Sunday lunch will be a plump, young farmyard bird, a pollo ruspante, or 'free-range' chicken.
   The stuffing speaks decisively of the Italian South and could be adapted for use with capons or even a small, fresh, free-range turkey.
 Slip a few slivers of garlic and some parsley leaves beneath the skin of the breast to make a handsome presentation.
   If the chicken you buy comes without giblets, buy a few chicken livers to add to the stuffing.
+image: pollo_arrosto.jpg
 size: 2-4 servings
 time: 2 hours
+title: Pollo Arrosto
 ---
 ### Ingredients

 * `1` 4 1/2- to 5-pound free-range roasting chicken with giblets